-Whether you want to sync Noom to your iPhone to carry around with you or your Apple Watch, they both report their data to the Apple Health app, so the steps to sync either to Noom are exactly the same.
+You can sync Noom to your iPhone or Apple Watch to report data to the Apple Health app and the steps to sync either device to Noom are the same.

-Under ALLOW NOOM TO WRITE DATA, please leave these all disabled as we do not currently support syncing data out of Noom to the Health app.
+Under ALLOW NOOM TO WRITE DATA, please leave these all disabled as we don’t currently support syncing data out of Noom to the Health app.

-Finally, tap Back a couple times to get back to the Noom home screen and if you already have steps, weight, or blood glucose entries for today, you will see them populate on the Noom home screen in a few minutes.
-And that’s it!
+Finally, tap “Back” a few times to get back to the Noom home screen.
+If you already have steps, weight, or blood glucose entries for today, you’ll see them populate on the Noom home screen in a few minutes.

 Please know that only entries logged directly into the Health app, and not synced in from 3rd-party apps, will sync into Noom.
 Additionally, only the current day’s data will sync and any past dates will not retroactively sync into Noom.